Date: Contact us *maximum 1 month* prior to book this tour.

 How does it work?

-Contact us with a month prior to inquire about availability and we will arrange the dates for the tour.
-Our guides will contact you at most one week before and send you a specific meeting location which is easily accessible by car or public transport.
-We will meet at an agreed time.
 After a brief introductory talk and safety briefing, we will venture into the forest.
 Night walks typically finish around midnight, but can finish earlier at your request.
-Daytime hikes are typically in the morning hours.
 Once the trip is finished, we will part ways from the location and you will make your own way ‘home’.

 The experiences available on this tour include: